 - 14.1 Internal Audit should be appropriately resourced in terms of numbers, grades, qualification levels and experience, having regard to its objectives and to the Standards.
-Internal Auditors should be properly trained to fulfil their responsibilities and should maintain their professional competence through an appropriate on-going development programme. - 14.2 The CAE is responsible for ensuring that the resources of the Internal Audit Service are sufficient to meet its responsibilities and achieve its objectives.
-If the CAE concludes that resources were insufficient they would report this to the GMCA Treasurer and the Audit Committee.
-The CAE is responsible for appointing staff to the Internal Audit Service and ensuring that there is the appropriate mix of qualifications, experience and audit skills.
+Internal Auditors should be properly trained to fulfil their responsibilities and should maintain their professional competence through an appropriate on-going development programme. - 14.2 The Head of Audit and Assurance is responsible for ensuring that the resources of the Internal Audit Service are sufficient to meet its responsibilities and achieve its objectives.
+If the Head of Audit and Assurance concludes that resources were insufficient they would report this to the GMCA Treasurer and the Audit Committee.
+The Head of Audit and Assurance is responsible for appointing staff to the Internal Audit Service and ensuring that there is the appropriate mix of qualifications, experience and audit skills.